Anti-Japanese sentiment in China: Contemporary issues

-In March 2007, Japanese Prime Minister Shinzo Abe sparked a row over "comfort women."
+In March 2007, Japanese Prime Minister Shinzo Abe sparked a row over "comfort women".
 A group of about 120 lawmakers from Abe's governing party wanted the prime minister to revise the official apology.
-The lawmakers claimed there was no evidence to suggest the Japanese military was directly involved in coercing the women.
+The lawmakers claimed there was no evidence to suggest the Imperial Japanese Army was directly involved in coercing the women.
 They said they would present the government with a petition next week demanding a rewrite of the apology, which they considered a stain on Japan's national honor.
 Abe told reporters in his Tokyo office that he shared the belief that there was no direct proof of the military's involvement, stating: "The fact is, there is no evidence to prove there was coercion," he said according to LA Times.
-Abe said the government would cooperate with a study to be conducted by a group of Liberal Democratic party MPs who are sceptical of claims that thousands of Asian women were forced to work in Japanese military brothels before and during the Second World War according to Guardian.
+Abe said the government would cooperate with a study to be conducted by a group of Liberal Democratic party MPs who are skeptical of claims that thousands of Asian women were forced to work in Japanese military brothels before and during the Second World War according to Guardian.
 After the condemnation around the world, Abe made a qualified apology, saying "I express my sympathy for the hardships they suffered and offer my apology for the situation they found themselves in."
-Abe told the legislature when pressed on what he would say to the aging survivors of the "comfort women" system: "As the prime minister, I am apologizing here" according to LA Times.
+Abe told the legislature when pressed on what he would say to the aging survivors of the "comfort women" system: "As the prime minister, I am apologizing here" according to the Los Angeles Times.

-Continued visits by Japanese politicians to the Yasukuni Shrine, and the recent approval of a textbook that downplays the Nanking Massacre and the role of sex slaves in the Imperial Japanese Army have further aroused Chinese sentiment.
-Japan's campaign to become a permanent member of the UN Security Council has met with stiff opposition among Chinese people.
-The Diaoyu Islands / Senkaku Islands, currently controlled and claimed by Japan, but claimed by both PRC and ROC, continue to be a sticking point and a symbolic focus of anti-Japanese sentiment in China.

-The buildup of anti-Japanese sentiment, aided by websites, had been noted by Western media in early 2005.
-In spring 2005, anti-Japanese demonstrations were organized by anti-Japanese elements in several cities across China.
-The Internet, including instant messaging services, was used in organizing groups of demonstrators to take part in protests.
-Many were calling for a boycott of Japanese products.
-The result was an apology by the Japanese PM.
-Concern at anti-Japanese sentiment is believed to be behind the decision of Chinese censors to ban the film Memoirs of a Geisha on February 1, 2006.
-The fact that Chinese actresses played Japanese geisha, often wrongly perceived as prostitutes in China, had caused considerable controversy among some elements of the Chinese population.

 There have been several reports that stores, restaurants, public institutions and hospitals in China refuse to serve Japanese customers because Japan has not apologized for the invasion of China.
+Online vitriol has been aimed at Japanese-language schools in China.
+In July 2024, a knife attack on a Japanese woman and her child at the Japanese School of Suzhou led some Chinese social media users to write in support of the attacker, although the posts were condemned and quickly removed.
+A Chinese woman who had intervened to stop the attacker later died from her wounds.
+In September 2024, on the anniversary of the Mukden incident, a 10-year-old Japanese student was stabbed to death en route to a Japanese primary school in Shenzhen.
+Online discussion of the killing was widely censored.
+While some condoned or were supportive of the killing, most comments online mourned the incident.
+In July 2025, an attack on a Japanese woman and her child in Suzhou on the 80th anniversary of the end of the Second Sino-Japanese War was also censored.